Tom Harris (British politician): Parliamentary career

-Post-MP career
+Post-Parliament career

 Since losing his seat, Harris has set up a public affairs company called Third Avenue Public Affairs Ltd and, as of 2019, is senior counsel for the Edinburgh-based media and political relations consultancy Message Matters.
-He is also an associate consultant with Peterborough-based public affairs company Cogitamus Ltd. In March 2016 he replaced Dan Hodges as a daily commentator for The Daily Telegraph.
+He is also an associate consultant with Peterborough-based public affairs company Cogitamus Ltd. In March 2016, he replaced Dan Hodges as a daily commentator for The Daily Telegraph.

-Also in March 2016, he became the new director of the Scottish branch of Vote Leave, the campaign for Britain to leave the EU.
-Although a eurosceptic, Harris said he had originally intended to vote to stay in; however he found David Cameron's renegotiation of Britain's membership unsatisfactory, denouncing it as, "a few minor changes of emphasis on the fringes of EU policy" and decided to vote to leave.
+The same month, Harris became the new director of the Scottish branch of Vote Leave, the campaign for Britain to leave the EU.
+Although a Eurosceptic, Harris said he had originally intended to vote to stay in; however, he found David Cameron's renegotiation of Britain's membership unsatisfactory, denouncing it as, "a few minor changes of emphasis on the fringes of EU policy" and decided to vote to leave.
 Harris has continued to speak out in favour of Brexit in his newspaper columns since 2016.

-In 2016 Harris was a member of the advisory board of the Reform Scotland think tank, and declared himself a "self-confessed Blairite".
+In 2016, Harris was a member of the advisory board of the Reform Scotland think tank, and declared himself a "self-confessed Blairite".